-You really should read the below in full, but in summary, it’s stating that you need to agree to us holding (limited) personal information about you in order to provide you with an account.
-Some of that information - such as your name - will be visible to all users of the system.
+You really should read the below in full, but in summary, it’s stating that you need to agree to us holding (limited) personal information about you in order to provide you with a Crop Diversity HPC account.

 The James Hutton Institute and NIAB (“Hutton”, “NIAB”, “us”, “we”, “our”) are acting as joint Data Controllers over any personal data we process about you for the purposes set out in this Privacy Notice.
-Hutton is committed to protecting your personal data and adheres to the principles of the General Data Protection Regulation (GDPR) when processing your personal data.
-If you have any concerns about Hutton’s processing of your personal data or you have a general enquiry in relation to data protection please contact our Data Protection Officer at DPO@hutton.ac.uk or by telephone on 01382 346814 (Hutton), or firstname.lastname@example.org (NIAB).
+If you have any concerns about our processing of your personal data or you have a general enquiry in relation to data protection please contact our Data Protection Officers at email@example.com or by telephone on 01382 346814 (Hutton), or firstname.lastname@example.org (NIAB).

 Personal data means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Where did Hutton obtain my personal data from?
+Where did we obtain your personal data from?

 Your name, email address, host institution, and telephone number are provided by you when initially requesting an account or submitting information via an enquiry form or otherwise communicating with us in relation to your HPC account.
 Your IP address and other information automatically collected is logged whenever you access and use the system.

-Your personal data is stored within the UK on secure servers located in either Invergowrie, near Dundee, or Aberdeen.
+Your personal data is stored within the UK on secure servers located in Hutton’s sites in Dundee or Aberdeen.

-How long will Hutton retain my personal data?¶
+How long will we retain your personal data?

-Does Hutton make any automated decisions about me or profile my personal data?¶
+Do we make any automated decisions about you or profile your personal data?

-What are my rights in relation to the personal data Hutton holds about me?¶
+What are your rights in relation to the personal data we hold about you?

 You can seek to restrict our processing of your personal data, ask us to rectify any personal data we hold about you or object to us processing your personal data for the purposes stated above.